grid151/gridbase-samples/integration/resware/connector-installation.md

       issuance to approved Certificate Authorities.
 - Microsoft SQL Server (MSSQL) 2019 or later
     - SQL Server Management Studio (SSMS)
+    - On the same MSSQL server and instance where the Resware database resides, a GridBase database must also be created.
+(Additional configuration steps are below.)

 # Planning